"Starlight In The East"

 WON'T YOU BE MY BABY 1967 H

-Basement Tapes song recorded with The Band, Big Pink, West Saugerties, NY, July-September 1967, usually known as BABY, WON'T YOU BE MY BABY although actually copyrighted under the title I LOOKED AS FAR AS I COULD SEE
+Basement Tapes song recorded with The Band, Big Pink, West Saugerties, NY, Jul-Oct 1967, usually known as BABY, WON'T YOU BE MY BABY although actually copyrighted under the title I LOOKED AS FAR AS I COULD SEE

 WOODSTOCK YULE 1969